Klurifixus/Fixus-IT-Consulting/README.md

 <img src="/contact-lighthouse2.png" height="300" alt="Lighthouse test shows scores">
 </>

-- Here to....
+- And ...Here to!

 ### Testing the Thanks Page

 <img src="/thanks-lighthouse.png" height="300" alt="Lighthouse test shows scores">

 - And i belive there are needed adjustments here for the mp4 file.
 It's not showing the whole picture.
-Incounter the same problem as the other pages aswell.
+Incounter the other problem as on this page aswell.

 ### Validator Testing
 <p float="left">